Area- 412.5 square kilometres

 As a flowering spectacle, the park gives you the opportunity for hiking the Montane grasslands and expose to various flower loving species like butterflies, lizards, chameleons and animals like elands an waterbuck.

-The park is a unique place for photogenic lovers, who love to take photos of the flowery land.
-The flowers that enhance the beauty o the stunning landscape are daisies, geraniums, lobelias, orchids, and aloes are in full bloom.
+The park is a unique place in Tanzania for photogenic lovers, who love to take photos of the flowery land.
+The flowers that enhance the beauty of the stunning landscape are daisies, geraniums, lobelias, orchids, and aloes are in full bloom.